ddsky/spoonacular-api-clients/ruby/docs/RecipesApi.md

 end

 api_instance = OpenapiClient::RecipesApi.new
-opts = {
-  ingredients: 'carrots,tomatoes', # String | A comma-separated list of ingredients that the recipes should contain.
+ingredients = 'carrots,tomatoes' # String | A comma-separated list of ingredients that the recipes should contain. opts = {
   number: 10, # Integer | The maximum number of items to return (between 1 and 100).
 Defaults to 10.
-  ranking: 1, # Float | Whether to maximize used ingredients (1) or minimize missing ingredients (2) first.
+  ranking: 1, # Integer | Whether to maximize used ingredients (1) or minimize missing ingredients (2) first.
   ignore_pantry: false # Boolean | Whether to ignore typical pantry items, such as water, salt, flour, etc.
 }

 begin
   # Search Recipes by Ingredients
-  result = api_instance.search_recipes_by_ingredients(opts)
+  result = api_instance.search_recipes_by_ingredients(ingredients, opts)
   p result
 rescue OpenapiClient::ApiError => e
   puts "Error when calling RecipesApi->search_recipes_by_ingredients: #{e}"